1972 Washington Redskins season

 Head coach George Allen, in just his second season with the team, took the Redskins to their first Super Bowl.
 The team, who had missed the postseason in the entirety of the 1950s and 1960s, won its first postseason game since 1943, and appeared in its first league championship game since 1945.

-The NFC champion Redskins would ultimately lose a very close Super Bowl VII, 14–7, to the undefeated Miami Dolphins.
+The NFC champion Redskins would ultimately lose a close Super Bowl VII, 14–7, to the undefeated Miami Dolphins.

-The 1972 season was the first in which the team wore its former logo, which featured a Native American head in profile within a gold circle.
-The logo would stay with the team for the next 48 seasons until both it and the team nickname were reitred after the 2019 season.
+The 1972 season was the first in which the team wore its longtime logo, which featured a Native American head in profile within a gold circle.
+The logo would stay with the team for the next 48 seasons until both it and the team nickname were retired after the 2019 season.
 With the Washington Senators relocating to Texas in 1971, the Baltimore Bullets not relocating until the summer of 1973, and the Washington Capitals having their inaugural season in 1974, the 1972 Redskins were at the time the D.C. area's only team playing in one of the major professional sports leagues in the United States and Canada.

+Running back Larry Brown led the league with 101.3 yard per game (while rushing for 1,216 yards) on his way to be named league MVP, becoming the first Redskin to receive the honor.